Your Lifestyle Can Impact Your Fertility

 Marijuana is known to often cause a decrease in average sperm count, motility, and normal morphology.
 Cocaine, even infrequent cocaine use can have the same effect on male fertility.
 Cocaine may also hamper the penetration of sperm through the cervical mucus, making it difficult for them to enter and penetrate the egg.

 Steroids decrease the intratesticular testosterone level.
 They depress testicular production of testosterone which may even lead to a complete absence of sperm.
-If, the male partner suffers from premature ejaculation, then buying tramadol is a cheap effective way of controlling it.

 In males, stress may interfere with certain hormones needed to produce sperm.
 A problem with fertility itself can sometimes become long term and discouraging, producing even more stress.